troyvassalotti/troyv.dev/README.md

-# troyvassalotti.github.io
+# troyv.dev
-Hey!
-This is my first website.
-As of January 13th, 2019, I don't entirely know what I'm doing with this site.
+Hey hey, this is my first website.
+Not sure what I'm doing yet, but it's a good start.

-It's a host for all my freeCodeCamp projects, as well as my initial pages from my weekend course on how to build a website.